 On the occasion of the tenth anniversary of the master program Cultures of the Curatorial at the Academy of Fine Arts Leipzig,

-the symposium and curatorial program Show and Try Again focuses on the potential of curatorial research.
+the symposium and curatorial program Show and Try Again focused on the potential of curatorial research.

 Art and artifacts transform in the process of becoming public.
 Each presentation creates new meanings for both the exhibits and for the relations generated within an exhibition situation.
 As a result, what is familiar can become unfamiliar, forms of knowledge discarded, institutions redefined, roles overruled and narratives reoriented.
 How can showing itself be understood as a form of research, rather than merely a result of an invisible process preceding it?
 What can be required from operations of presenting art in the face of the increasing economization of education, knowledge, and visibility?
 What is the emancipatory, critical potential of showing in specific orders?
 How can showing and research be understood as a mutual process?

-26 — 30 November 2019 Showing implies more than creating visual presence: It entails strategies of trying, repeating, non-showing and assembling.
-The curatorial program, which takes place from November 26 — 30, 2019, at the HGB gallery space, thus explores curatorial practice as a method of reflection.
-Within a changing, situative display developed during a workshop with spatial designer Herman Verkerk and Maureen Mooren, Head of the System Design class at the HGB, the space is opened for questions regarding realization and implementation of collaborative and transdisciplinary practices.
+Showing implies more than creating visual presence: It entails strategies of trying, repeating, non-showing and assembling.
+The symposium and the curatorial program, which took place from October to November 2019, at the HGB Leipzig, thus explored curatorial practice as a method of reflection.
+Within a changing, situative display developed during a workshop with spatial designer Herman Verkerk and Maureen Mooren, Head of the System Design class at HGB, the space was opened for questions regarding realization and implementation of collaborative and transdisciplinary practices.

 Venue — HGB Academy of Fine Arts Leipzig, Gallery, Wächterstraße 11, D–04107 Leipzig

 Showing implies that something is put on display.
 Its visibility though is based on different forms of visualities, of ephemeral constellations, and subjacent archives that follow different narratives and regulations.
 So how can the act of showing be shown itself?